DrWalksy/Solar-Client/README.md

 ---

-This amazing cool and very awesome Replit was created by yours truly **ayunami2000**.
-You can find me over on [GitHub](https://github.com/ayunami2000) or on my [website](https://ayunami2000.github.io).
+This amazing cool and very awesome Replit was created by yours truly **DrWalksy**.
+You can find me over on my [Replit](https://replit.com/@Nathanpro1014).